• Skip to primary navigation

 • Beyond meat: If you can't find Beyond meat in your grocery store, this recipe will work with other types of mock meats such as Impossible ground beef or Noble's meatless crumbles.
 You can even make your own vegan ground beef using textured vegetable protein.

-• Tomato passata: You can use whole peeled canned tomatoes.
+• Tomato passata: If you don't have tomato passata on hand, you can use whole peeled canned tomatoes.
 In this case, you'll have to decrease the amount of vegetable broth by ½ cup.

 • Tomato paste: You can skip it, or if you have tomato puree or tomato sauce, use 5-6 tablespoons of that.